pickyourtrail_logo

 Learn how the Opera House was built, from Utzon’s vision to its revolutionary design.

-• Highlights: Exclusive access to theatre wings and backstage corridors.
+• Highlights: Exclusive access to theater wings and backstage corridors.

 • Best For: Architecture lovers and first-time visitors.